-Moreover, the program's breadth and depth is designed to insure that graduates may join the business world upon graduation, or go on to pursue more advanced academic and/or applied studies.
+Moreover, the program's breadth and depth are designed to ensure that graduates may join the business world upon graduation, or go on to pursue more advanced academic and/or applied studies.

 The MBA program's mission is to create a sustainable learning environment conducive to developing professional managerial leaders, able and willing to add economic and social value to society and humanity, in whatever contexts they live or serve.